Running genoPlotR from a command-line interface

 -

-column allows you to specify a single DNA segment by name.
-By doing so, you can edit features in only a singledna_seg
+seg_labelcolumn allows you to specify a single DNA segment by name.
+By doing so, you can edit features in only a singledna_seg, even when the ID in question can be found in multipledna_segs.
+If a row is left empty, or this column is omitted entirely, then alldna_segswill be queried for each ID.

 Options